Preventive Eye Care: 11 Ways to Protect Vision and Eye Health

 Due to the different modern lifestyle habits and increasing uses of smartphones & laptops, it is creating pressure on our eyes.
 This may feels normal today, but symptoms of slight dryness, headache or blurred vision may be the early warning signs of long-term eye problem.

-Yes, the good news is that many of the eye problem may be prevented or delayed by taking simple daily habits baked by science.
+Yes, many of the eye problem may be prevented or delayed by taking simple daily habits baked by science.

 As per the research by World Health Organization (2023) and National Eye Institute (2022), if it is prevented early, having proper nutrition and daily lifestyle changes may significantly reduce the risk of many eye conditions such as cataract, glaucoma and other digital eye strain.